 Among the many organised activities, we recommend a discovery of the living desert - take your macro lens; a scenic flight over Skeleton Coast; a comfortable and fascinating boat cruise of Walvis Bay where you meet dolphins, sea lions, pelicans and terns; and paragliding or quad biking for an exciting dunes experience.Luxury Accommodation

 Damaraland has picturesque granite outcrops; dolerite dykes that have been carved over aeons; rolling grass-covered hills; tree-studded riverbeds and endless open skies that make this area one of the most scenic regions of Namibia.
 The drive to Spitzkoppe takes up to five hours because there is much to see and do along the way.

 On the way: Photo ops abound en route including along the Skeleton Coast to Cape Cross - the largest breeding cape fur seal colony in the world (the stench of 100,000 seals can be a tad over-powering: take a handkerchief to cover your nose); fascinating lichen fields and a salt pan that is an excellent birding spot.

 When you're there: Spend some time taking pictures of the incredible Spitzkoppe Mountain and landscape of the area including the Rock Arch and surrounds.
-Enjoy a guided tour to some archaeological sites see Bushman rock art.Recommended Accommodation in Damaraland
+Take a short guided tour to some archaeological sites see Bushman rock art.Standard Accommodation

 You will be about half way between the Skeleton Coast and Etosha National Park , the drive is a scenic few hours through more of Damaraland's singular beauty.
-Drive to Etosha's southern gate will take 5-6 hours.
+Drive to Etosha's southern gate will take about 3 hours.